 Apart from the faculty in the marketing area, a doctoral student can draw on the expertise of other faculty members at Yale.
 There are several faculty members both in the School of Management as well as in the Economics and Psychology departments at Yale who are interested in marketing-related issues.
 Several of these faculty members have worked with marketing faculty and doctoral students either at Yale or at other universities.
 A selective list of such faculty members is provided on the faculty page.

 The Yale Center for Customer Insights and the China India Insights program provide unparalleled access to companies within the United States and across emerging markets both as sources of data and sites for field experimentation.
 This has augmented the research opportunities for both quantitative and behavioral doctoral students.

 The Ph.D. program is highly selective.
 We admit 1-2 of the most promising students annually from an impressive pool of applicants.
 The average percentile score on the GMAT for admitted students over the last five years is in the high nineties.
 We look for a combination of an excellent academic record and good oral and written communication skills in our students.
 The academic backgrounds of admitted students typically are in the behavioral sciences, business, economics, statistics, mathematics, engineering, or the liberal arts.
 We do not require graduate degrees for admission to the doctoral program.

-If you have further questions regarding the Ph.D. program in Marketing, please contact the Director of Graduate Studies, Professor Subrata Sen at firstname.lastname@example.org.
+If you have further questions regarding the Ph.D. program in Marketing, please contact Professor Subrata Sen at firstname.lastname@example.org.